zainezq/web-port/src/assets/projects/home-lab.md

 | **Memory**    | 15.6 GiB RAM                         |
 | **Storage**   | 128GB SSD (need to add the hard drive too, but this is okay for the *current* use case) |

+## Configuration

+Below is a `mermaid`-like diagrammatical representation of the services I use and how they interact with another.

 ```mermaid
 graph TD